-This year's leadership workshop, "Cultivating Interdisciplinarity: Opportunities for Curriculum, Faculty Development, and Hiring," will be held at the Annual Meeting in Atlanta on Friday, October 29.
-Sponsored by the Academic Relations Committee, it continues a three-year sequence of interactive, daylong workshops exploring the implications of the Teagle/AAR White Paper The Religion Major and Liberal Education.
-The workshop will focus upon the convergence of interdisciplinary opportunities that are emerging within our field and the pressures felt by departments to think about curriculum and hiring in ways that enable larger institutional outcomes.
+This is the second in a three-year sequence of interactive, day-long workshops exploring the implications of the Teagle/AAR white paper The Religion Major and Liberal Education.
+This workshop will focus upon the convergence of interdisciplinary opportunities that are emerging within our field and the pressures felt by departments to think about curriculum and hiring in ways that enable larger institutional outcomes.
 Participants will explore the interdisciplinary shift implicit in the white paper's advocacy of moving from a seminary model to a comparative model of religious studies.
 Also, we will address if and how such a shift can encourage teaching and learning in ways that better serve the needs of students while advancing the institution's core mission.
 Participants will be invited to examine the implications of such a shift for curriculum, faculty development, and hiring.
 The workshop will conclude with presentations and discussions about resources and programs that might enable departments to cultivate such interdisciplinarity in meaningful ways within their institutional contexts.